Darkwizard98/A-Mod/for zips/0.5.7/Client/README.txt

 REQUIRES: MODLOADER, MODLOADERMP.

-!!!UPDATE NOTE!!!If you used Amod Version 0.5 or {0.5.1 (Unreleased)}
+!!!UPDATE NOTE!!!If you used Amod Version 0.5.6!!!UPDATE NOTE!!!

-Then Please Remove the following Items. all other ones will be overwritten.

-mod_item1

-mod_ore1

-mod_tools

-That is it now Extract this into minecraft.jar.
+If You Used 0.5.6 (MC 1.0.0)

+Then Please Get a Clean Jar if you wish to use the mod Online.

 Changelog.
+0.5.6 - 0.5.7 (Client x2 + Server)
+Updated Mod to MC 1.0.0
+(0.5.6)Remove BaseModMP to allow for 1.0.0 for Client Only use.
+(0.5.7)Added Back BaseModMP
 ________________________
 0.5.5 (Client + Server)
 mod_Item1.java, mod_ore1.java, and mod_tools.java are all merged to into mod_amod.java